|

 -

-(v. hybridize) a hybrid plant results from sexual
+(v. hybridize) generally, a hybrid organism results from

 reproduction with two distinct parents.
 It is the combination of

-the genetic material of both plants resulting in
+the genetic material of both parents resulting in

 genotypic

-variation.
-Some hybrid plants are sterile and incapable of
+Some of the resulting hybrid plants are sterile and incapable of

 reproduction.
 Seed from fertile hybrids may produce plants that